santiagocarlos/task-manager-laravel-api/README.md

 ## React App

-The second part of the challenge, and the application that consumes the data provided by this API, can be found in the following repo Task Manager React App (https://github.com/santiagocarlos/task-manager-react).
+The second part of the challenge, and the application that consumes the data provided by this API, can be found in the following repo [Task Manager React App](https://github.com/santiagocarlos/task-manager-react).